PHI 101 Introduction to Philosophy (4)

 An examination of the origins, philosophies and development of the major religions of the world.
 Ways of knowing other than western, science-oriented ones will be explored, and a fundamental knowledge of religious answers to questions about ultimate meaning will be pursued.
 Religions to be studied include Hinduism, Buddhism, Judaism, Christianity, Islam, Confucianism, Jainism, Sikhism, Shinto, Taoism, and Zoroastrianism.
 Meets new General Education Other World Civilizations requirement.

-An examination of the major ethical theories and contemporary ethical problems of western philosophy.
-The basics of moral reasoning will be discussed, and both classic and modern ethical theories will be studies.
-Ethical theories to be examined could include Virtue Ethics, Utilitarianism, Deontology, Moral Sentiment, Contractarianism, Existentialism, and Feminism, and these ethical theories will be applied to ethical problems, which could include abortion, euthanasia, famine, torture, capital punishment, terrorism, etc. Meets General Education Humanities requirement.
+An historical examination of the major ethical theories of western philosophy.
+Classical, modern, and contemporary ethical theories will be studied and compared with non-western theories.
+The basics of moral reasoning will be discussed.
+Ethical theories to be examined could include Virtue Ethics, Utilitarianism, Deontology, Moral Sentiment, Contractarianism, Existentialism, Feminism, Buddhism, and Confucianism.
+Meets General Education Western Civilization requirement.

 PHI 350 Technology and Ethics (4)